Anilkumar18/ToneLibrary/README.md

 ```
 ## NOTE:

-You need to add "Background modes" capabilites to your proyect to allow use microphone and other services in background.
+You need to add "Background modes" capabilites to your project to allow using microphone and location services in background.

 Also you need to add frecuencies_table.json to your project.